angarsky/diveintopython/learn/functions/partial_functions.md

 The keywords used in this answer are function and partial function.

-### Two examples of using partial functions in Python:
+### Two examples of using partial functions in Python

 Suppose we have a function that calculates the area of a rectangle.
 We need to calculate the area of several rectangles with a fixed `width` of `10`.
 Instead of creating a new function, we can create a partial function with the fixed width argument: